rahulrm33/tagger-poc/README.md

 # AWS Auto-Tagger: Automatic Resource Tagging by Creator ARN

-A production-ready Python solution that **automatically tags AWS resources with the user ARN** who created them.
+**Automatically tags AWS resources with the user ARN who created them using CloudTrail, S3, and Lambda.**

-## 🎯 Problem
+## 🎯 Problem Statement

 Organizations struggle with:
 - ❌ Cost allocation - Who's spending what?